aishwaryamishra/robustest2.0_documentation/source/manualtesting.rst

   You device will now behave as if it is situated at the location chosen by you

-  *2. Run ADB commands on device*
+  :bolditalic:`2.
+Run ADB commands on device`

    Sometimes, as part of your testing, you may want to run a few ADB commands on the device under testing.
 You can do so by clicking on the 'Run ADB commands on device' button.

    This brings up the Command Line Interfce from where you can execute adb commands directly on the device.

-  *3. Enable/Disable Navigation menu on device*
+  :bolditalic:`3.
+Enable/Disable Navigation menu on device`

    This button enables/disables the Android navigation menu bar at the botton of the device screen.

-  *4. Device screen size configuration*
+  :bolditalic:`4.
+Device screen size configuration`

    These buttons enable you to increase the screen size, decrease the screen size and to reset the device screen size to its default setting.
 This is useful in case you want to look at the app in more detail and want to verify the rendering of various objects on the screen.

-  *5. Device screen ratio configuration*
+  :bolditalic:`5.
+Device screen ratio configuration`

    These buttons enable you to increase or decrease the screen ratio.